Just one more episode, only one more video clip, or a to-do list that still has items on it, maybe even that nightcap we thought would relax us.

 To prevent this and adopt better sleep hygiene, Canada follows these guidelines:

 - Aim to go to bed and wake up at the same time.

 - Exercise or walk during the day.
-Around 75 minutes of intensive exercise or 150 minutes of moderate exercise a week will help you stay focused and fight off daytime drowsiness.
+Around 75 minutes of intensive exercise or 150 minutes of moderate exercise (such as yoga) a week will help you stay focused and fight off daytime drowsiness.

 - Use relaxation, mindfulness and meditation techniques to unwind.